desaijay315/djaytechdiary/ckfpdxmag002uyrs1eeeg3u13.md

 **Conclusion**

-In this part, we deployed a Jenkins server on our AWS instance.
-In the next part, we will configure our NextJs app.
+In this article, we installed and deployed Jenkins on our AWS server.
+We learned how different plugins can be configured and installed, and how the default port of our Jenkins server can be changed.

-Feel Free to reach out to me if you face any issues on  [Twitter](https://twitter.com/BeingJayDesa)

-Check out my  [LinkedIn](https://www.linkedin.com/in/iamjaydesai)  | See my  [GitHub](www.github.com/desaijay315)
+In the  [next article](https://djaytechdiary.com/dockerize-your-next-js-application), we will configure our NextJs app and dockerize the application.